ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 * Reads the last Raft snapshot
 * Migrates to the new format
-* Deletes all previous snapshots and saves a new one in the new format.
+* Backups the `ipfs-cluster-data` folder and creates a new snapshot in the new format.

 On the next run, `ipfs-cluster-service` should start normally.
 Any peers with a blank state should pick it up from the migrated ones as the Raft Leader sends the new snapshot to them.